 This camp began with only a handful of students, and has since grown to a class of nearly 40!

-Overall we are thankful for having the honor of hosting this program.
+Overall we are thankful for having the honor of participating in helping this program.